Gold Quest-Files and Domains

 Completing this Quest

-3. Take the five question nine point quiz.
+- Take the seven-question ProProfs seven-point quiz.
 Take a screenshot of your score.

-4. Submit your domain, filename lists and quiz screenshot to your teacher.
+- Submit your domain, filename lists, and quiz screenshot to your teacher.

 Add this Quest to your 21t4s roadmap as a bonus Quest.